w3c/w3c-website-redesign-design-system/README.md

 # W3C design system

+**Note:** this repo has been replaced by the [w3c-website-templates-bundle](https://github.com/w3c/w3c-website-templates-bundle/tree/design-system-docs) repo which includes frontend assets, templates and Design System documentation.

+---

 A static site documenting the styles, components and templates forming the basis of the W3C website.

 ## URLS